+- revocation of degree;

-- withdrawal of honors; - disqualification from graduation with honors; and cancellation of enrollment.
+- withdrawal of honors;

+- disqualification from graduation with honors; and

+cancellation of enrollment.

 List of Cases that will be handled by the FSSC Judiciary Board a.
 Malicious acts such as but not limited to: Lewd Remarks, Derogatory or Offensive Nicknames, Verbal abuse, Using unwelcome names;